-Giorgio Bertellini is Professor in Film, Television, and Media and Romance Languages and Literatures at the University of Michigan.
+A film and media history scholar, who specializes in the traffic of films, peoples, and cultural forms between Italy and the U.S., Giorgio Bertellini is Professor in the Departments of Film, Television, and Media and Romance Languages and Literatures at the University of Michigan.
 Born in Mantua, Italy, he studied philosophy in Milan and cinema studies in New York, where he earned a PhD from the Tisch School of the Arts (NYU).

 Editor of “The Cinema of Italy” (Wallflower Press, 2004; 2007) and co-editor (with Richard Abel and Rob King) of “The Nation/National in Early Cinema” (John Libbey, 2008), he is the author of “Italy in Early American Cinema: Race, Landscape, and the Picturesque” (Indiana University Press, 2010), winner of the American Association for Italian Studies Book Award and of the Robert K. Martin Prize for Best Book sponsored by the Canadian Association of American Studies.
 The book also received a Finalist Mention from the American Studies Association for the Lora Romero Prize/First Book Award (2010) and a Short List Mention from the Modernist Studies Association for its 2010 Book Award.

-His recent collection, “Italian Silent Cinema: A Reader” (John Libbey, 2013), was the winner of the Southwest Popular and American Culture Association’s 2015 Peter C. Rollins Book Award in the category of Film and Television.
+In 2013 he edited “Italian Silent Cinema: A Reader” (John Libbey/Indiana UP), the first and so far only anthology on this national film industry, consisting of the essays of about 30 scholars on a a variety of topics, including production companies, distribution, reception, genre, stardom, and archival research.
+The volume was the winner of the Southwest Popular and American Culture Association’s 2015 Peter C. Rollins Book Award in the category of Film and Television.
 It was also “Shortlisted and Highly Commended” for the Kraszna-Krausz Foundation’s Best Moving Image Book Award, 2014 and a Finalist for the 2013 Richard Wall Memorial Award, Theatre Library Association (New York).

-Translated into Chinese, French, Romanian, Spanish, Italian, and Slovenian, his work has been supported by the Michigan Society of Fellows, Consiglio Nazionale delle Ricerche, Fondazione Bellonci, the Radcliffe Institute for Advanced Studies at Harvard, and the American Philosophical Society.
+Translated into Chinese, French, Italian, Romanian, Slovenian, and Spanish, his work has been supported by the Michigan Society of Fellows, Consiglio Nazionale delle Ricerche, Fondazione Bellonci, the Radcliffe Institute for Advanced Studies at Harvard, and the American Philosophical Society.

-He is currently Associate Editor of the The Journal of Italian Cinema and Media Studies and co-editor (with Richard Abel and Matthew Solomon) of the book series Cinema Cultures in Contact, published by the University of California Press.
+He is currently Associate Editor of the The Journal of Italian Cinema and Media Studies and co-editor (with Richard Abel and Matthew Solomon) of the University of California Press book series Cinema Cultures in Contact.